Audio Clips are a special version of the Sampler channels. The purpose of Audio Clips is to hold the samples displayed & triggered in the

 Piano roll, although this does raise the eyebrows of the program developers who prefer you use Sampler channels for that.
 To load samples as Audio Clips drag and drop your samples on the Playlist.

-To load a sample in an Audio Clip Channel drag and drop your sample from the Browser (or Windows Explorer) and drop it on the Playlist.
+To load a sample in an Audio Clip Channel drag and drop your sample from the Browser (or external File Browser) and drop it on the Playlist.
 If you drop your sample on the Channel Rack you will create a Sampler Channel.
 While both Audio Clips and Sampler Channels look similar Audio Clips only have the SMP and MISC tabs on the Channel Settings due to their main purpose being to feed the Audio Clips visible in the Playlist.

 See the Audio Clip Menu section for more on-Clip options.